un1tyNL/Device_DEV/README.md

 # Device_DEV
 ## Project Overview
-The Device_DEV project is a development environment to create and test libraries/modules meant to be used in embedded C99 programs with C++ syntax and object orientation to be used on Cortex-M processors.
-The project can be build and ran in either Qt using QTest or in VSCode using the Google test framework.
-It is a hobby project with the goal of creating a well documented, structured and tested set of libraries/modules.
-ChatGPT is used (to some extent) to create summaries, descriptions or names for variables/functions/classes etc. The logic should always be checked and tested by the developer, no function may be introduced without a test.
+The Device_DEV project is a device development environment to create and test libraries/modules meant to be used in embedded C99 programs with C++ syntax and object orientation to be used on Cortex-M processors (using the STM32F446 as a target device).
+The project can be build and ran in either QtCreator using QTest or in VSCode using the Google test framework.
+It is a hobby project with the goal of creating a well documented, structured and tested set of libraries/modules much like the popular Arduino libraries.
+By no means should these libraries end up in production code, it's only meant to be used to jumpstart development by providing quick acces to proven and understandable code.
+ChatGPT is used (to some extent) to create more expressive documentation, descriptions or names for variables/functions/classes etc. The logic should always be checked and tested by the developer, no function may be introduced without a test.

 ## Development standards
  - No dynamic memory allocation, nor libraries that make use of, may be used (for example <vector>).